gghidoli/flatlogs/src/tests/from_MagAOX/README.md

 - At the start of the python script, the previous generated test files will be deleted.
 Because random values are used for test values, the values will change between runs of the generator.
-Alternatively, a random seed can be provided as a command line option with `-r`.
+A random seed can be provided as a command line option with `-s`.
 For example:

+  `python3 ./generateTemplatedCatch2Tests.py -s <seed>`

+  To have incrementing test values, use the `-i` option:

-  `python3 ./generateTemplatedCatch2Tests.py -r 123`
+  `python3 ./generateTemplatedCatch2Tests.py -i`

+  If no option is provided, the generator defaults to randomly generated values.

 - To handle subtle differences in field names in the .fbs and .hpp files, the generator reads both .fbs file names and .hpp names and uses the correct name